 BRIEF BIOGRAPHY

-Bell has also excelled in the field of education, as a National Board Certified, former 3X National Award-winning Teacher of the Year who has been honored with numerous other awards, including: QACPS 2024 Outstanding Leadership Award, the prestigious National Art Education Association (NAEA) 2024 National Administration and Supervision Art Educator Award, a distinction bestowed upon just one Art Supervisor in the entire nation, distinguishing Bell as a leader in arts education nationwide.
-In 2022 Bell was awarded the NAEA National Supervision & Administration Eastern Region Art Educator of the Year Award, 2019 November Maryland State Arts Leader, the Washington Post's Agnes Meyer Teacher of the Year Award, the CollegeBoard's William U. Harris Award, the National Art Education Association's NAHS Sponsor of the Year Award, the Lycoming College Dr. James Douthat Outstanding Achievement Award, the Los Angeles Good Shepherd Community Service Award, in addition to being a 7X back-to-back NAEA Rising Star award-winning visual arts educator and 3X National Scholastic Art Gold Medalist Arts Educator.
+In addition to his success as an artist, Bell has made significant contributions to education.
+He is a National Board Certified Teacher and a former three-time National Award-winning Teacher of the Year.
+Bell has been honored with numerous awards, including the QACPS 2024 Outstanding Leadership Award and the prestigious National Art Education Association (NAEA) 2024 National Administration and Supervision Art Educator Award, a distinction bestowed upon just one Art Supervisor in the entire nation.
+In 2022, Bell was awarded the NAEA National Supervision & Administration Eastern Region Art Educator of the Year Award and the November 2019 Maryland State Arts Leader Award.
+He has also received recognition such as the Washington Post's Agnes Meyer Teacher of the Year Award, the CollegeBoard's William U. Harris Award, and the National Art Education Association's NAHS Sponsor of the Year Award.
+Additionally, Bell has been honored with the Lycoming College Dr. James Douthat Outstanding Achievement Award and the Los Angeles Good Shepherd Community Service Award.
+He is a seven-time back-to-back NAEA Rising Star award-winning visual arts educator and a three-time National Scholastic Art Gold Medalist Arts Educator.

 The Sopranos John Fiore and James Gandolfini support artist Michael Bell Sopranos actors support artist Michael Bell Michael Bell with Clem Caserta of A Bronx Tale and Georgia Durante in Chicago at the Gangsters Convention Michael Bell with John Fiore and Joe Gannascoli doing autographed prints at Soup as Art in Bay Ridge, Brooklyn Michael Bell unveils CSI:Miami Sofia Milos portrait for her at the Four Seasons, Beverly Hills Sopranos star Tony Sirico endorses a Michael Bell portrait created for him Two Bad Boys of the art world Michael Bell and Eric Fischl at the NAEA Convention in New York City